 There are multiple channels for the reporting of violations of this Policy.
+If any person believes he or she has been the subject of, or has witnessed, or is aware of, discrimination, harassment, or retaliation, he or she should make a complaint as soon as possible to the OHR and/or the DSA, or to his or her supervisor, Chair or Program Director, or Executive Dean.
+If an individual contacts his or her supervisor, Chair or Program Director, or Executive Dean, this person must direct the individual to OHR or DSA based on the nature of the complaint.
+Formal complaints must be received by OHR or DSA from the person filing the complaint.

-If you believe you have been the subject of, or have witnessed, or are aware of, discrimination, harassment, or retaliation, you should make a complaint as soon as possible to OHR or to your supervisor, Chair, or Dean.
-The OHR's ability to investigate a complaint may be harmed if it is not made within a reasonable time period after the alleged occurrence(s).
-The OHR therefore strongly encourages complainants to contact the OHR as soon as possible, to the extent practicable, of the challenged conduct.
-The OHR advises that complaints be filed within 120 days of the alleged occurrence(s).
-All members of Adler University who serve in a supervisory capacity are responsible for relaying all complaints of discrimination, harassment, or retaliation that come to their attention as supervisors and that may be in violation of this policy to the Associate Vice President of Human Resources at 312.662.4415.
+The University's ability to investigate a complaint may be harmed if it is not made within a reasonable time period after the alleged occurrence(s).
+The University therefore strongly encourages complainants to contact the OHR and/or the DSA as soon as possible, to the extent practicable, after the alleged conduct.
+While the University acknowledges it is often difficult to come forward in a timely fashion, it advises that complaints be filed as soon as possible and within 120 days of the alleged occurrence(s).
+All members of Adler University who serve in a supervisory capacity are responsible for relaying all complaints of discrimination, harassment, or retaliation that come to their attention as supervisors and that may be in violation of this Policy to the Associate Vice President of Human Resources at 312.662.4415 or to the Executive Dean, Vancouver Campus at 236.521.2401.